SphericalPB/Nix-DotfilesReworked/README.md

 ````

 - *Install home-manager config*
-    In this case, "#sphericalpb" is the username stated in the `home.nix`
-    and "@Spherical-NixOS" is the Host you want to install the config to.
+In this case, "#sphericalpb" is the username stated in the `home.nix`.
+And "@Spherical-NixOS" is the Host you want to install the config to.
 ````
 home-manager switch --flake /path/to/config#sphericalpb@Spherical-NixOS
 ````